================================================== -->

 Cambridge Small Language Models: Cognitively-Inspired Alternatives to Transformer-based LLMs

-My research is concerned with building more scalable small Language Models.
-While industry-led efforts have built competitive NLP systems that have fundamentally shifted the job of the (academic) NLP researcher in various ways, contemporary Natural Language Processing (NLP) still has several fundamental, open questions to address that are not obviously ancillary to commercial AI research labs.
+My research is concerned with building scalable small Language Models.
+While industry-led efforts have built competitive LLMs that have fundamentally shifted the job of the contemporary Natural Language Processing (academic) researcher in various ways, there are still several fundamental, open questions to address that are not obviously ancillary to commercial AI research labs.

 Modern Natural Language Processing (NLP) is dominated by large pre-trained, highly parameterised neural networks trained on extremely large web-mined corpora.
 Training and inference using such models are incredibly costly, and the benefits of the pre-train/fine-tune paradigm are unclear for domain-specific downstream tasks.
 Recent advances in language modelling rely on pretraining highly parameterized neural networks on extremely large web-mined text corpora.
 Training and inference with such models can be costly in practice, which incentivises the use of smaller counterparts.
 Additionally, theoretical linguists and cognitive scientists have highlighted several weaknesses with state-of-the-art foundation models.